MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nn-strmif-ivmrimagepresenterconfig.md

 ---
 UID: NN:strmif.IVMRImagePresenterConfig
 title: IVMRImagePresenterConfig (strmif.h)
-description: The IVMRImagePresenterConfig interface provides methods for setting the renderering preferences on the allocator-presenter used by the Video Mixing Renderer Filter 7 (VMR-7).Applications should not use this interface directly.
+description: The IVMRImagePresenterConfig interface provides methods for setting the rendering preferences on the allocator-presenter used by the Video Mixing Renderer Filter 7 (VMR-7).Applications should not use this interface directly.
 helpviewer_keywords: ["IVMRImagePresenterConfig","IVMRImagePresenterConfig interface [DirectShow]","IVMRImagePresenterConfig interface [DirectShow]","described","IVMRImagePresenterConfigInterface","dshow.ivmrimagepresenterconfig","strmif/IVMRImagePresenterConfig"]
 old-location: dshow\ivmrimagepresenterconfig.htm
 tech.root: dshow